Team-Data-Antwerpen/xgrab2db/README.md

 This XML-file contains all the relevant entities of crab.
 They allow the adres manager to modify CRAB directly without using lara.

-these tools convert a xgrab-xmlfile to a sqlite/spatialite db and back to xml.
+These tools convert a xgrab-xmlfile to a sqlite/spatialite database and back to xml.

 Spatialite files are filebased spatial databases. (like shapefiles but a lot better) They can be viewed and edited in qgis or arcgis 10.2.